 In July 2008, we acquired certain assets of Wilsons The Leather Experts, which had been a national retailer of outerwear and accessories.
 The assets acquired included 116 retail outlet store leases, inventory, distribution center operations and the Wilsons name and other related trademarks and trade names.
-As of January 31, 2010, we operated 121 retail stores in 35 states, 118 of which are outlet stores operated under the name Wilsons Leather Outlets.
+As of January 31, 2011, we operated 132 retail stores in 36 states, 130 of which are outlet stores operated under the name Wilsons Leather Outlets.
 Substantially all of our outlet stores are located in larger outlet centers and average approximately 3,900 total leased square feet.
+We currently plan to add approximately 10 to 15 Wilsons outlet stores in fiscal 2012.

 Our outlet stores sell men's and women's outerwear and accessories.
 Outerwear sold in our stores includes products primarily manufactured by us and accessories which are purchased from third parties.
-Our Wilsons Leather Outlet stores offer clearance items and special outlet-only merchandise, as well as certain key in-season products for both men and women.

 Merchandise for our stores is shipped directly from domestic merchandise vendors or overseas manufacturers to our retail outlet distribution center located in Brooklyn Park, Minnesota.
 Merchandise is shipped from our Brooklyn Park, Minnesota distribution center to replenish stores as needed with key styles and to build inventory for the peak holiday selling season.